 3D drawing of road bed, showing the cable conduit, as it was in San Francisco

-1800s; in 21st century Dunedin an all-concrete format is the likely plan.
+1800s; in 21st century Dunedin an all-concrete format (as in the worm's eye view below) is the likely plan.
 Illustration from: The Cable Railways Company's System of Traction Railways for Cities and Towns.
 San Francisco, California, 1881.

 A camera placed below street level, actually in the cable conduit, with the cable continuously running, on one of the San Francisco lines.
 Every now and then, a cable car arrives, with its grip mechanism sitting on either side of the cable.
 When the grip lever is pulled, the jaws of the grip come together, and clamp upon the sides of the cable.
 The sparks are due to the friction of the soft iron of the jaws as they grasp the steel of the cable; once the contact is complete and the car is running at cable-speed (15.3 km/hr), there is no more friction.
 Unsurprisingly, the soft iron needs frequent replacement.
 The style of the Mornington grip will probably be a little different, with the clamping imposed vertically on the cable; see the CAD picture further down.